rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 While looking back at the photos I'd taken during my time as an undergraduate student at UC Berkeley, I thought it'd be fun to distill the experiences I've had eating at restaurants around Berkeley.
 So I wrote a couple sentences about each of the places I'm willing to endorse, though I've probably left a few out, and included sample photos where I could.

-Side notes: It's pretty clear that I've eaten mostly Asian food, which is completely unsurprising to me.
+_Side notes_: It's pretty clear that I've eaten mostly Asian food, which is completely unsurprising to me.
 I've also refrained from adding tea shops to the list, since I haven't tried the one that just opened (Tea 1), and I have an explicit ranking for the best ones, which doesn't fit this format.

 ## Personal Favorites